Pope Francis' memoir: Laments, and hopes, for the world – DW – 01/16/2025

 He talks in detail about his encounters with Nadia Murad, a young Yazidi woman whom he first met in 2017 and who was awarded the Nobel Peace Prize in 2018.
 He was moved by her fate, which is typical of many Yazidi women, a path of suffering involving abduction and rape.
 He describes how her story influenced his decision to travel to Iraq.

 "I encountered so many courageous testimonies during that journey.
 So many saintly people that live next door ….
-So long as I live, Iraq will always remain with me," he writes.
+As long as I live, Iraq will always remain with me," he writes.

 Such people, Francis concludes, give him hope.
 People who, even in the midst of war and despair, do not give up.
 He tells us that there can be no future if it is not rooted in realism, in reason, in the actions of those who sow the seeds of peace and hope.